Peru: The Amazon & Culture of Lake Titicaca12 days / Eco Tours, Community & Conservation Tours

 Breakfast, Lunch, Dinner

 You have a day to play on Suasi Island.
-Consider a guided canoe outing and float through the totora reeds as you observe the local bird life.
+Consider a canoe ride during your free time and float through the totora reeds as you observe the local bird life.
 After lunch, you might visit the on-site “cultural cabin” to learn about the ecosystem, or walk to Mount Itapilluni to witness the sunset.
-After a farewell dinner, end your adventure stargazing and basking in the warmth of a bonfire.
+After a farewell dinner, end your adventure stargazing and relaxing by the fireplace.

 Passport & Visa Requirements